azarketa/Thermodynamics-theoretical-pills/source/07_Gas_mixtures.md

 (subsec_properties_ideal_mixtures)=
 ### Properties of ideal gas mixtures

-Once the $P$–$v$–$T$ relations for ideal mixtures are established, the same definitions of molar and mass fractions can be used to describe other thermodynamic properties.
+Once the $p$–$v$–$T$ relations for ideal mixtures are established, the same definitions of molar and mass fractions can be used to describe other thermodynamic properties.
 The **additivity principle** of extensive properties extends naturally to internal energy, enthalpy, entropy, and specific heats.

 For the **specific molar heats** (expressed in $[\mathrm{J/mol\cdot K}]$), each property of the mixture is the molar-fraction-weighted sum of the corresponding properties of the individual gases: